-Find out why our pick is ‘Nature Boy’ Buddy Landel but how drugs and alcohol derailed a sure-shot hall-of-fame career.
+We were asked by a reader, “Which wrestler had the most wasted potential?”
+Find out why our pick is ‘Nature Boy’ Buddy Landel and how drugs and alcohol derailed a sure-shot hall-of-fame career.

 Welcome back to Ask Pro Wrestling Stories, the occasional feature where we answer your questions about any and all arcane wrestling stories, personalities, trivia, and assorted nonsense.
 It’s been a while since I’ve done one of these, so we’re just going to get right to it.

-[Editor’s note: We get a lot of questions on social media, so we’re going to distill those queries and their answers into a monthly column from our in-house wrestling savant, Bobby Mathews.
+[Editor’s note: We get a lot of questions on social media, so we’re going to distill those queries and their answers into an occassional column from our in-house wrestling savant, Bobby Mathews.
 If you have future questions for a column, feel free to shoot us a message on TWITTER or FACEBOOK.]

 Who was the “Nature Boy” Buddy Landel?